 Sources: Arrest made in Delphi murder case

 Oct.
-28—A man has reportedly been arrested in connection to the 2017 Delphi murders.
+29—A man has reportedly been arrested in connection to the 2017 Delphi murders.

-The Kokomo Tribune's news partner, WTHR, reported Friday afternoon that a man named Richard Allen had been arrested, marking a first for the case of the 2017 murders of Abby Williams, 13, and Libby German, 14.
+The Kokomo Tribune's news partner, WTHR, reported Friday afternoon that Richard Allen had been arrested, marking a first for the case of the 2017 murders of Abby Williams, 13, and Libby German, 14.

 WTHR's report said its police sources confirmed Allen was in custody.